hinantin/LibreOfficePlugin/README.md

   * Annette Rios, e-mail: rios at cl.uzh.ch
   * Richard Castro, e-mail: rcastro at hinantin.com

+#### Compatibility

+The plugins are developed and tested on a Ubuntu Linux system.
+The source code should be reasonably portable to win 32 and Mac OSX.

 ### Compiling/installing

 1. (Optional) Download LibreOffice SDK from https://www.libreoffice.org/, we do not provide the sdk as part of our project as it may be subject to changes over time.